 People will continue to travel, but how often, to where, and when are serious questions that seemed unthinkable to ask not very long ago.

-91% of travelers turn to search engines when looking for a place to stay, with the majority -- 81% preferring to use Google.
+91% of travelers turn to search engines when looking for a place to stay, with the majority — 81% preferring to use Google.

 What do people see when they Google your hotel or travel company?

-Bad reviews, misleading news, and blog articles, negative comments in forums, and online defamation by angry customers, former employees, or jealous competitors can destroy your online reputation.
+Bad reviews, misleading news, blog articles, negative comments in forums, and online defamation by angry customers, former employees, or jealous competitors can destroy your online reputation.

 This is why the future of online marketing must include online reputation management.